mellito/.NetSolidCleanArchitecture/Notes.md

 ### CQRS(COMMAND QUERY RESPONSIBILITY SEGREGATION) PATTERN

 this is a pattern that help us to separate the request in command(change data) and query(get information)

+### FLUENTVALIDATION

+Help us to save the integrity data